NewsletterWoodshop News

 Live edge copper and wood clock

-In my last newsletter, I showed off a new series of wall art where I experimented with copper, steel, and wood.
-That was a series one.
-Now that I have gone in an even deeper dive into the project, I have come out with series two of the copper clocks.
+In my last newsletter, I showed off a new wall art series in which I experimented with copper, steel, and wood.
+That was series one.
+Now that I have gone even deeper into the project, I have come out with series two of the copper clocks.

-The latest designs include clocks that are framed in an oak shadow box that has been treated with a shou sugi ban finish.
-This technique originated in Japan in the 18th century, primarily as a way to treat cedar siding to make it withstand the harsh outdoor elements.
-The process which involves charring a wood surface to render it a luxurious charcoal- black has become a more popular treatment for contemporary exteriors and indoor furnishings.
+The latest designs include clocks framed in an oak shadow box and treated with a shou sugi ban finish.
+This technique originated in Japan in the 18th century, primarily to treat cedar siding to withstand harsh outdoor elements.
+Charring a wood surface to render it a luxurious charcoal- black has become a more popular treatment for contemporary exteriors and indoor furnishings.
 I have been experimenting with this process to add a gorgeous element to these peek-a-boo clocks.
 The gravitas imparted by the process and finished result (called yakisugi) are the blackest I have ever gotten wood before.
-Typically, using a dye or stain leaves a purple undertone to the black, so it is not a true black.
-These are a deep rich black, that adds one more level of detail to the patinated copper clock designs.
+A dye or stain typically leaves a purple undertone to the black, so it is not a true black.
+These deep, rich black adds one more level of detail to the patinated copper clock designs.

-The gradation in the color of the copper backdrop was achieved by sandblasting and introducing various temperatures of heat.
+The gradation in the copper backdrop’s color was achieved by sandblasting and introducing various temperatures of heat.
 Each temperature and time under the heat produces a different shade of oranges, yellows, blues, and purples.

-The series two collections of clocks are just as much a clock as it is a framed piece of art.
+The series two collections of clocks are just as much a clock as framed pieces of art.
 They are available now at the Hunter Wolff Gallery in Old Colorado City.

 Upcoming Exhibitions